 Golden Integrity: Why Ethically Sourced Fairmined Gold Matters in My Jewelry

-It was August 2018, and my daughter—just three years old—was doing her best toddler version of assisting me at the bench.
-She was full of giggles and sparkles, picking up gemstones and half-finished pieces, chirping with delight:
+It was August 2018, and my three-year-old daughter was doing her best version of helping me in the studio.
+She was full of giggles, picking up stones and half-finished pieces, squealing, “WOW!
+Pretty pretties!
+Mommy makes pretty pretties…”

 Then she suddenly went quiet.

 I looked up to see her holding a cluster of gold and gemstones delicately between her tiny fingers with chipped glitter nail polish.
-She studied them intently before blurting out,
+She studied them intently before blurting out, “Mommy, who makes this?
+How did it get here?”

 My studio assistant—three years old and already asking big questions.
 Photo credit: Michelle Pajak-Reynolds

-When you wear one of my pieces handcrafted in Fairmined 14k gold, you're not just embracing beauty—you’re joining a global movement toward conscious luxury.
+Fairmined gold is not just traceable.
+It is about justice, sustainability, and empowerment.
+It comes from small-scale artisanal miners working under safe, ethical, and environmentally responsible conditions.
+When you wear one of my pieces handcrafted in Fairmined 14k gold, you're embracing beauty and joining a global movement toward conscious luxury.
 Each design reflects a chain of care, from the miner’s hands to mine to yours.

-Jewelry is intimate—it rests against our skin, holds our memories, and often becomes heirloom.
+Jewelry is intimate.
+It rests against our skin, holds our memories, and often becomes heirloom.
 It should never carry harm.
-I believe true luxury isn’t just about how something looks—it’s about how it’s made and who it honors.
+I believe true luxury isn’t just about how something looks.
+It’s about how it’s made and who it honors.

-And now, whenever my daughter—or anyone’s daughter—asks, “Who made this?
+And now, whenever my daughter or anyone asks, “Who made this?
 How did it get here?”
+I have an answer.

 Fairmined Gold Jewelry